 In terms of editing, Google Docs stands up against Word about as well as Canva does against Adobe Creative Suite.
 I love Canva and I use it on a regular basis, but I wouldn’t begin to compare what I produce using Canva with the artwork produced by a skilled graphic designer wielding a full palette of Adobe tools.

 When I edit a manuscript, I harness all the native power of MS Word.
-On top of that, I add specialized editorial software and a suite of macros designed to work specifically with Word.
-These tools aren’t compatible with freebie programs like Google Docs, and I consider these processes essential to the quality of my editorial services.
+On top of that, I add specialized editorial software, plug-ins, and several suites of macros designed to work specifically with Word.
+I import specialized dictionaries, which Word allows me to customize.
+I use Word styles to format the manuscript to industry standards, not only getting it pretty enough for agents to read but indicating to formatters how to handle each type of text during design.
+Wildcard searches allow me to conduct editorial operations in bulk.
+These tools aren’t available or compatible with freebie programs like Google Docs, and I consider them essential to the quality of my editorial services.

 There may be times when collaborative, real-time editing is just what you need.
 Microsoft Word Online can do that (although few people seem to be aware that this service exists), but Google Docs is probably the simpler, stronger choice.
 I use Google Docs myself and with clients for a number of creative development processes—but not for manuscript editing.
 If you’re paying for professional editing, why wouldn’t you want your editor to use the most powerful tool?